flenniken/collections/readme.md

 [![Image Landscape](docs/image-landscape.png)](#)

-You can zoom and pan an image with two fingers and double tap to restore it.
+You can zoom and pan an image with two fingers.
+A double tap goes to the zoom point, or if you’re ready there it fits the image to the screen.

 You scroll left and right to go to the previous and next images in the collection.
 The next and previous images line up pixel perfect side by